svanellewee/peculiar-computing/content/posts/building-for-a-real-device.md

 # plug usb into build pc...
 ```

-Let's call my distro "morty", because I plan on messing with this poor little thing's brain a bit.
+Let's call my distro "morty", because I plan on doing horrible things to him, in the name of science or something..
 ```bash
 # On the build pc..
 # /from/usb/drive is a placeholder for wherever you mount your usb drive.